qienhuang/F-I-T/docs/core/renormalization_lens.md

 Lens stance:

-- do not call a proxy “universal” unless it passes scheme audit,
+- do not call a proxy â€œuniversalâ€ unless it passes scheme audit,
 - prefer proxies that remain meaningful when the representation dimension changes.

 ---

 ## 10. Worked example (illustrative): GoL multi-scale constraint mapping

-This section is illustrative: it demonstrates how the lens is used, not what FIT “always implies”.
+This section is illustrative: it demonstrates how the lens is used, not what FIT â€œalways impliesâ€.

-In a GoL multi-scale experiment (128×128, 30 seeds, 3000 steps; $b\in\{1,2,4,8\}$), a constraint estimator $\hat{C}$ showed a strong empirical scale map:
+In a GoL multi-scale experiment (128Ã—128, 30 seeds, 3000 steps; $b\in\{1,2,4,8\}$), a constraint estimator $\hat{C}$ showed a strong empirical scale map:

 - $b=1\to 2$: poly2 $R^2 \approx 0.9998$, Spearman $\rho \approx 0.9999$
 - $b=2\to 4$: poly2 $R^2 \approx 0.9797$, Spearman $\rho \approx 0.9965$